IdeaBridge/AapliDocumentation/pages/mydoc/multi_choice.md

 The Multi Choice component allows users to select one or more options from a predefined list.
 It provides a set of choices or options for users to choose from, enabling them to make selections based on their preferences, opinions, or specific requirements.
 This component is commonly used when gathering multiple-choice responses, conducting surveys, or collecting data that involves selecting one or more options from a given list.

-{% include image.html file="multi_choice1.jpg" url="https://admin.aapli.co/form-builder" alt="Multi Choice" caption="Multi Choice" %}
+{% include image.html file="multi_choice1.jpg" class="docimage" url="https://admin.aapli.co/form-builder" alt="Multi Choice" caption="Multi Choice" %}

 Multi Choice properties are divided into basics and Advanced properties.